SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProduct/SetItemNumber.md

 # SetItemNumber(String itemNumber)

 Line item number, NOR: «Postnummer».
-Specific numbers from some hierarchy, for instance “1.4.3.2P”.
+Specific numbers from some hierarchy, for instance "1.4.3.2P".
 Typically used to sort the items in the quote by some standard way.

-**Parameter:**
+## Parameters

 * **itemNumber** String

 ```crmscript